fraleo/OMTPlan/README.md

 ## Dependencies

-To run OMTPlan, make sure you have the following installed
+To run OMTPlan, make sure you have the following on your machine

-* Written in Python 2.7
+* Python 2.7
 * Z3 [4.8.6] and related Python API (see: https://github.com/Z3Prover/z3)

-* devo mettere anche librerie python che uso?
+Already provided within this repo are the following external modules

-* ho caricato VAL, devo non farlo e dire che se lo  devono scaricare?
+* A modified version of the [Temporal Fast Downward](gki.informatik.uni-freiburg.de/tools/tfd/) Python parser (see "Using the Context-enhanced Additive Heuristic for Temporal and Numeric Planning", Eyerich et al., ICAPS'09)
-* ho caricato anche translate di TFD.
-L'ho caricato perchè l'ho modificato un po'.
-Come do credito?
+* Binaries of [VAL](https://github.com/KCL-Planning/VAL), the plan validator devoleped and mainted by King's College

 ## Running OMTPlan

-To see the list of input arguments type
+To see the list of input arguments

 	./omtplan -h

 To run OMTPlan on a problem type, e.g.,

 	./OMTPlan -omt -parallel problem.pddl